“שופר של חיה טמאה נהפך לשופרו של משיח. עמלק, פיטלורה, היטלר, וכו’, מעוררים לגאולה”

 “The shofar of the impure animal is transformed into the shofar of Messiach.
 Amalek…Hitler and their ilk are awakening redemption.” -Rav Kook-Rosh HaShana, 1933

 On Monday evening and Tuesday, Israel observes mourns and memorializes the apex of evil known as The Holocaust.
 Yom HaZicaron LaShoah ve’Gvurah-Memorial Day to the Holocaust and the Heroism is marked with numerous ceremonies and testimonials.
-A nation wide 10 a.m. siren to mark two moments of silence will focus the day.
+A nation wide 10 a.m. siren marking two moments of collective silence focuses the day.

 This day-Nisan 27- was chosen by the Israeli Knesset in the early 1950’s because in 1943 it was the day of the outbreak of the Warsaw Ghetto Uprising.
 And since it comes out a week before Yom HaAtzmaut-Israel’s Independence Day-Iyar 5- it makes explicit the historical connection between the holocaust and the creation of the State of Israel.

 What would Rav Kook ZT’L say about the holocaust?